+I am an experienced botanist, mycologist, and entomologist.
 I am deeply passionate about the ecology, evolution, and conservation of plants, fungi, oomycetes, and arthropods.
 I am fascinated by ecological interactions and networks, in particular antagonistic interactions like parasitism.
-I want to pursue research in understudied taxa, especially plant pathogens.

-Jan 2024 – (ongoing) Botany Tutor for the BSBI on their course Identiplant: an introduction to serious botany.
+Jan 2024 – (ongoing) Botany Tutor for the Botanical Society of Britain and Ireland on their course Identiplant: an introduction to serious botany.
 I mark students’ work and provide feedback.

 Apr 2024 – Oct 2024 Field Botanist for the UKCEH on the Northern Ireland Countryside Survey.
 I did 2×2m quadrats of all vascular plants, took soil samples, and measured peat depths.
 I also did some habitat mapping.
 I had training in April and then surveyed full time 15th July – 27th September and 23rd – 25th October 2024.
 This included working in species-rich grassland and fen, woodland, upland heaths and bogs, lowland raised bog, and improved agricultural grassland.